tribbloid/spookystuff/README.md

 - Apache Tika (only for non-html parsing)
 - (build tool) Apache Maven
     - Scala/ScalaTest plugins
-- Current implementation is inspired by Spark SQL and Mahout Sparkbinding.
+- Current implementation is influenced by Spark SQL and Mahout Sparkbinding.

 A one minute showcase
 -----------